Warsaw or Krakow: Which Polish City to Visit?

 Alternatively, if you’re someone that searches for new, modern restaurants or ethnic and vegetarian food options, Warsaw is probably your best bet.

-Whether you choose Krakow or Warsaw when you visit Poland, you’re sure to fall in love with these historic Polish cities.
+Whether you choose to visit Krakow or Warsaw when you head to Poland, you’re sure to fall in love with these historic Polish cities.
 Both have different things to offer visitors and they’re very much worth exploring in their own right.

 Are you planning a trip to Poland?
 Have any questions about these cities?
 Let us know in the comments!